 Age: 18-26

-Accommodation: Bedheim castle offers a simple group accommodation in a seminar house.
-There are beds with mattresses and pillows, but sleeping bag is needed.
+Accommodation: Bedheim castle offers simple group accommodation in the “Remise” – former coach house.
+Beds will be provided, no sleeping bag needed.
 Meals will be prepared by the group (less meat but a lot of very good vegetables and fruits from the nursery).
-Warm water is provided from a solar collector.
+Warm water is provided by a solar collector and electricity.
+Please note: Rooms are heated with one big wood-burning stove.
+It can be chilly for people, who are used to central heating.

 Region: Bedheim castle is located in the west of Thuringia, close to the Bavarian border.
-Next bigger town is Coburg (28 km away).
-Bedheim is surrounded by the extraordinary beautiful Franconian landscape.
+The nearest bigger town is Coburg (28 km away).
+Bedheim is surrounded by the extraordinarily beautiful Franconian landscape.
+Usually weather is fine, but it can be rainy and quite cold in autmn.

 Remarks: Some basic knowledge of German or English is recommended.
-Please bring rain and working clothes as well as swim suits, a sleeping bag, slippers, towels and warm pullovers with you.
-You can also bring a map, pictures or special food items from your country.
+Please bring rain and working clothes, slippers,and warm pullovers with you.
+You can also bring pictures or special food items from your country.
+Rubber boots and additional working clothes will be provided.